-Health workers; and
+Health workers;

 Maintaining Essential Health Services and Systems.

+Guidance on developing a national deployment and vaccination plan for COVID-19 vaccines;

+Management of waste from immunization campaign;

+Monitoring vaccine wastage at country level; surveillance of adverse events following immunization.

 Besides the guidance for governments and states, WHO also recommends public and citizens to comply with the safety measures at home, public areas and workplaces.
 Those recommendations include application of PPE, sanitizers and suggested models of safe behavior and healthy practice and lifestyle.